ruixing76/alta2023/src/pages/tutorial/index.md

   title: Tutorial | ALTA 2022
 ---

-## Combating misinformation on the social media from detection to mitigation
+## "Combating misinformation on the social media: from detection to mitigation"

 ### Abstract